Roles & Permissions

 Removing Team Members

-Section titled “Removing Team Members”- Open the workspace
+Section titled “Removing Team Members”- Open your workspace

 - Find the member in the list